-The polished avenues leading to the ocean beaches and Lake Worth are lined with towering Ficus hedges and Coconut Palms.
+The polished avenues leading to the pristine beaches and Lake Worth are lined with towering Ficus hedges and Coconut Palms.
 The main streets feature rows of the more stately Royal Palms.
 One can only glimpse the magnificent estates through the lush flowering landscapes and ornate gated driveways that meet the street.

 Much of Palm Beach's charm derives from its architecture, which is a collage of Italian, Spanish and Moorish styles made famous by Addison Mizner, Maurice Fatio, John Volk and others.
 Palm Beach real estate will always be the "Gold Standard" of Florida's Gold Coast.